akaspartan007/temppp-prompttt/new.md

 ## Objective

-Develop a complete multi-page IT Product Discovery and Quote Management Website titled: **ARS Solutions India: Smart IT Product Discovery & Quote Management System**
+Develop a complete multi-page IT Product Discovery and Quote Management Website titled: **Smart E-Commerce Product Discovery & Quote Management System**

 The purpose of the platform is to improve how customers discover and evaluate technical products online.
-The application must function as a frontend-only catalogue system that delivers an experience similar to modern e-commerce websites while remaining lightweight and easy to deploy.
+The application must function as a frontend-only e-commerce catalogue system that delivers an experience similar to modern e-commerce websites while remaining lightweight and easy to deploy.

 The system must: